MetPX/sarracenia/doc/mesh_gts.rst

 * `Cloud Infrastructure (inside OpenStack) <https://docs.openstack.org/nova/rocky/reference/rpc.html>`_

-Rabbitmq provides a mature, reliable message passing implementation currently, but there is are many other open source and proprietary implementations should that ever change. and AMQP *brokers* are servers that provide message publish and subscribe services, with robust queuing support, and hierarchical topic based exchanges.
+Rabbitmq provides a mature, reliable message passing implementation currently, but there are many other open source and proprietary implementations should that ever change.
+AMQP *brokers* are servers that provide message publish and subscribe services, with robust queuing support, and hierarchical topic based exchanges.